 Italian food, Italian style

-That variety is at the heart of Italy’s traditional cuisine, which naturally aligns with the Mediterranean diet, according to Macauley.
+That variety is at the heart of Italy’s traditional cuisine, which naturally aligns with the Mediterranean diet.
 A far cry from Italian-American restaurant favorites like pepperoni pizza and spaghetti with meatballs, a truly Italian dining experience includes a bounty of delicious, nutrient-dense foods, including:

 Of course, pasta really is popular in Italy, but it seldom forms the main course.
 And any meatballs you encounter are likely to be served as a side dish, rather than nestled in a mound of spaghetti under a blanket of sauce and cheese as an entree.
 Italian cooks also tend to use sauces, butter and garlic more sparingly, focusing instead on simpler dishes made with farm-fresh ingredients served in moderate portions, often with a glass of wine.

 Planning to visit an Italian restaurant soon?
-Whether your favorite is a small mom-and-pop place or a national chain, you can enjoy your favorites stress-free with Macauley’s suggestions:
+Whether your favorite is a small mom-and-pop place or a national chain, you can enjoy your favorites stress-free with these suggestions.

 1. Go easy on the bread

 Because Alfredo and vodka/pink sauces are made with heavy cream, they are high in both calories and saturated fat.
 Pesto is a more heart-healthy option but also comes with a high calorie count.
-To keep things light, Macauley suggests sticking with plant-based red sauces.
+To keep things light, stick with plant-based red sauces.

 3. Keep an eye on olive oil